miker704/Strife/patches2.md

     - Replaced color tag function in explore servers page to used to returned prop that extracts the server owners color tag from the back end.
     - Changed the execution to launch the action button pop up in explore servers page to call one function which will call all functions instead, instead of directly calling all 3 indiviually.
     - Passed bounding client to action button pop up to adjust its position.
+    - Changed the rendering of server avatar to be used as the server banner to actually using server banner in explore servers page.

 ## Backend Changes